-2025: Commitment to innovation and proportionate risk-based regulation
+2023: Commitment to innovation and proportionate risk-based regulation

-We worked to develop a proportionate framework for regulating precision bred organisms (PBOs).
+We worked in partnership with Defra on supporting the Genetic Technology (Precision Breeding) Bill through parliament, achieving Royal Assent in the spring.
+We also worked to develop a proportionate framework for regulating precision bred organisms (PBOs).
 The framework will form the basis upon which PBOs are authorised and placed on the market as food and feed in England.
 More about precision breeding.